 The Delano Joint Union High School District verifies teacher subject authorization and credentialing to ensure subject matter competence and credentialing prior to hiring any teachers in our district.
 Subject matter credentialing is confirmed with the California Commission on Teacher Credentialing or with Kern County Superintendent of School's teacher credentialing office.
 These efforts have resulted in zero ineffective or out-of-field teachers.
 Master schedules are checked during the summer to ensure teachers are not misassigned.
 Teacher credentialing and assignment is validated once more in CALPADS prior to the state certification date.
-The 2017-18 data from CALPADS and Dataquest is outlined below:
+The most recent Dataquest and CALPADS data is outlined below: